Bringing Hope & Connection:

 Dr Liz Charles

-How Can SSP Help Parkinson’s & Chronic Illness?
+How Can SSP Help Clients with Parkinson’s & Chronic Illness?

-SSP can improve the quality of life for PD clients and their loved ones, offering connection and hope.
-When carefully delivered using Sensitive Approach: Client at the Core it can enhance emotional, mental, and physical well-being.
+When carefully delivered using Sensitive Approach: Client at the Core, SSP can improve the quality of life for PD clients and their loved ones, offering connection, hope, and enhanced emotional, mental, and physical well-being.

 Jerry’s Journey with SSP

-Jerry lives in the USA and was diagnosed with Parkinson’s Disease in 2020.
+Jerry lives in the US and was diagnosed with Parkinson’s Disease in 2020

-Jerry lives with his wife of over 50 years, Judy, on the west coast of USA.
+Jerry lives with his wife of over 50 years, Judy, on the west coast of US.
 Judy learned about SSP through her interest in Polyvagal Theory.
-Concerned about the deterioration in Jerry’s PD symptoms, she reached out to Dr. Liz in June 2021, beginning a transformative process.
-Dr. Liz carefully titrated micro-doses of SSP to suit Jerry’s sensitive system, closely supported by Judy, during weekly online sessions.
+Concerned about the deterioration in Jerry’s PD symptoms, she reached out to Dr. Liz in June 2021.
+This marked the beginning of a transformative journey.
+Dr. Liz carefully titrated micro-doses of SSP to suit Jerry’s sensitive system, with Judy providing close support during weekly online sessions.
+As you will see this led to remarkable results

-In April 2025, Jerry underwent a two-year follow-up evaluation at his local Neurology Movement Disorders Clinic.
+In April 2025, Jerry underwent a four year follow-up evaluation at his local Neurology Movement Disorders Clinic.
 The neuropsychologist’s summary stated: “Overall, his current performance reflects a significant improvement in cognitive, functional, and psychological functioning.”

 Following the evaluation, Judy wrote to Dr. Liz: